-People especially like drama when it is happening to someone else on TV, not in their real life.
+People especially like drama when it is happening to someone else on TV, not in their real lives.

 As an English learner, you can use the appeal (attractiveness) of dramatic situations to learn new words, improve your listening skills, get to know American culture and become closer to reaching fluency.

 They are addicting.
-Dramas are very popular because they are so intense.
+TV shows are very popular because they can get so intense.
 Many people will even say they are addicted to a show because they can’t stop watching.
-Some people will binge watch a show, which is when you watch several episodes of a show in a row, sometimes for many hours at a time.
+Some people will binge-watch a show, which is when you watch several episodes of a show in a row, sometimes for many hours at a time.
 When TV shows are interesting to you, you will watch them more often.

 Lots of people watch them.
 Smaller-budget TV shows that have many fans who know every detail about the show are called cult TV shows.
 That is because they have a small but very dedicated fanbase (a name for the group of people who are fans of a show, film or book).
 When you watch shows that many people like, you can talk about the show with more people.

 They use specialized vocabulary.
 Since many of these shows take place in different time periods or situations, the vocabulary for each show is unique.
 That means you can learn words and phrases from each show depending on your interest.
 This includes Old English, science terms as well as police/crime terms.

 You can later use these words in real-life situations, such as reading an older English novel, discussing the newest scientific discoveries and understanding news and political reports.